brucellino/hashiatho.me/_posts/2023-11-29-github-runners-on-demand.md

 [^notGreat]: The diagrams here were made with mermaidJS.
 If I'm being brutally honest, the C4 implementation is not great.
 Granted, it's still not fully implemented, but if someone had to give me this picture, I'd be more confused than I started out.
 [^nosurprises]: This was built in 2023 when nobody would have been surprised to hear that a platform service was implemented with Terraform.
 We'll see what 2024 has in store and perhaps the golden path here will deviate.
 [^webhooks]: These are registered with a `:webhook_id` and can be seen at a given `:repo` : _e.g._ `https://github.com/<username>/:repo/settings/hook/:webhook_id`
+[^requirements_gathering]: Not to mention the feature requirements gathering -- this is why I included the user stories in the article.